As an Amazon Associate we earn from qualifying purchases.

-Steak and sous vide cooking were seemingly made for each other.
-All the benefits that the sous vide brings to the table work so perfectly with a bone-in ribeye steak.
-If you like your steaks juicy, there is no better way than sous vide cooking.
+Ribeye steak and sous vide were seemingly made for each other.
+All the benefits that the sous vide brings to the table work so perfectly with a ribeye steak.
+If you like juicy steaks, there is no better way than sous vide steak recipes.

 Picking the Perfect Steak for the Sous Vide

-I really like bone-in ribeyes for sous vide cooking.
+I really like ribeye steak for sous vide.
 You may know them as cowboy steaks, tomahawk steaks, prime rib, or rib roasts (they are all pretty much the same cut).

-We generally avoid bone-in steaks when using traditional cooking methods because the bone has a higher specific heat than the meat, requiring more cook time.
-Since we are using our temperature controlled sous vide method, we can get all that great flavor and texture from the bone meat and we won’t risk over cooking our food.
+I generally avoid bone-in steaks when using traditional cooking methods because the bone has a higher specific heat than the meat, requiring more cook time.
+Since I am using my temperature controlled sous vide method, I can get all that great flavor and texture from the bone meat and I won’t risk over cooking my food.

 Also, when picking steaks you generally want thicker cuts.
 A thicker cut means more middle.
-I like my steaks between 1.5 and 2.5 inches tall.
-If you don’t see any thick cuts, ask the butcher behind the counter, and most stores will custom cut one for you at no charge (our steak was custom cut).
+I like my sous vide steaks between 1.5 and 2.5 inches tall.
+If you don’t see any thick cuts, ask the butcher behind the counter, and most stores will custom cut one for you at no charge (my sous vide steak was custom cut).

 That said, a sous vide is actually really perfect for thin cuts too since there is no chance of overcooking.